learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

   image: /blog/kubernetes-cli-tricks/magic.jpg
 ---

+## Understanding what kubectl is

-You probably know what you can do with `kubectl`, namely controlling and managing a Kubernetes cluster.
-But do you know what `kubectl` actually *is* from a technical point of view?
+You probably know what you can do with kubectl, namely controlling and managing a Kubernetes cluster.
+But do you know what kubectl actually is from a technical point of view?
 The following diagram gives an overview:

 ![](what-is-kubectl.png)

-To understand what `kubectl` is, you also need to have a rough idea how a Kubernetes cluster works.
-Kubernetes itself consists of various independent **components**.
-Some of them are control plane components and they usually run on one or more dedicated master nodes of the cluster.
-Other components run on each worker node of a cluster.
+To understand what kubectl is, you also need to have a rough idea how Kubernetes works.

+Kubernetes itself consists of a set of independent **components** that run on different nodes of a cluster.
+A subset of these components are **control plane components** and they usually run on one or more dedicated nodes that only run control plane components and don't execute any workloads.
+These nodes are called master nodes.
+The remaining components are **worker nodes components**, and they run on those nodes of the cluster that execute the application workloads.
+These nodes are called worker nodes.

 Each component has a very specific job.
-For example, the **[etcd](https://coreos.com/etcd/) storage** component stores all the resource specifications that have been defined for a cluster (e.g. deployments, services, etc.).
-The **scheduler** component assigns pending pods to worker nodes for execution.
-The **kubelet** component, which runs on each worker node, runs the container(s) of a pod that has been assigned to its node by the scheduler.
+For example, the **[etcd](https://coreos.com/etcd/)** component (a control plane component) stores all the resource specifications that have been defined for the cluster, such as pods and services.
+The **scheduler** component (a control plane component) assigns pending pods to worker nodes for execution.
+The **kubelet** component (a worker node component) is responsible for running the container(s) of a pod that has been assigned to its node by the scheduler.

-However, there is one very central component: the **API server**.
+However, there is one very important component that I didn't mention yet: the **API server**.
 The API server is the switching point for all interactions between components within the cluster, as well as the main entry point for interactions from outside the cluster.
-The individual components in a cluster don't talk to each other directly, but they communicate via the API server.
-Similarly, an external user (such as you) interacts with a cluster through the API server.
+The individual components in a cluster don't talk to each other directly, but they only talk to the API server (in fact components don't even know about each others' existence).
+Similarly, an external user (such as you) interacts with a Kubernetes cluster by talking to the API server.

-The API server defines an HTTP REST API through which all these interactions happen.
-This is commonly known as the **Kubernetes API** and it is described [here](https://kubernetes.io/docs/reference/using-api/api-overview/) in the docs.
-Since it is a REST API, all Kubernetes operations are implemented as CRUD operations (create, read, update, delete) on Kubernetes **resource objects** (which are stored in the etcd component).
-The full specifications of these resource objects for the currently latest version of Kubernetes can be found [here](https://kubernetes.io/docs/reference/kubernetes-api/).
+The API server defines an **HTTP REST API** through which all these interactions happen.
+This is commonly known as the [Kubernetes API](https://kubernetes.io/docs/reference/using-api/api-overview/).
+All Kubernetes operations are implemented as **CRUD** operations (create, read, update, delete) on Kubernetes **resources**.
+Everything, from a pod to a service to a deployment or namespace is a Kubernetes resource, and all Kubernetes operations are CRUD operations on these resources, carried out through the HTTP REST API of the API server.
+You can find the full list of these resources with all their fields for the latest version of Kubernetes (currently v1.13) [here](https://kubernetes.io/docs/reference/kubernetes-api/).

-This means that, as a cluster user, you control a Kubernetes cluster by making HTTP calls to the REST API of your cluster's API server.
-You could do this with a tool like `curl`.
-Or, since this is tedious and error-prone, you could use a tool that provides you a nice interface and carries out these HTTP API calls for you behind the scenes.
-And that's exactly what `kubectl` is.

-`kubectl` is essentially a command-line tool that carries out HTTP calls to the API server on your behalf.
-It allows you to do everything that you could also do by directly calling the API (e.g. with `curl`), but in a more user-friendly way (plus it allows you to do some additional management tasks).

-Technically, `kubectl` is a Go program, and it uses a library called [client-go](https://github.com/kubernetes/client-go) to make the calls to the Kubernetes API.
-The client-go library is the official Kubernetes API client library for Go.
-There exist Kubernetes API client libraries for various other programming languages (see [here](https://kubernetes.io/docs/reference/using-api/client-libraries/)), and you are free to use these libraries in your own programs that need to access a Kubernetes cluster.

-The important point to remember from this section is that a Kubernetes cluster is controlled through an HTTP REST API provided by an API server, and `kubectl` is one of the means through which you can access this API.

-The remainder of this article presents a collection of "tricks" that help you make your usage of `kubectl` as efficient as possible.
+And now you can see what **kubectl** is: kubectl is a command-line tool that carries out HTTP requests to the API server.
+If you run `kubectl get pods`, then kubectl issues an HTTP request that corresponds to a *read* operation on the *pod* resources to the API server

+So, if kubectl just makes HTTP requests to the API server, couldn't you also access this API directly?
+Sure.
+Nothing stops you from making raw HTTP requests to the API server with a tool like `curl`.
+If you know the relevant API endpoints and request formats, then you could fully control your cluster that way without ever using kubectl.
+However, this would be a lot of work and pretty error-prone.
+The whole point of kubectl is to make it easier for you to interact with the Kubernetes API server.

+However, what's more common than accessing the API server directly is to use one of the Kubernetes [client libraries](https://kubernetes.io/docs/reference/using-api/client-libraries/) that exist for different programming languages.
+These are API client libraries that allow you to carry out requests to the API server programmatically.
+This allows you to write programs that communicate with the Kubernetes API server, just like kubectl.

+In fact, kubectl is nothing else than a program that uses a Kubernetes client library to communicate with the Kubernetes API server.
+In particular, kubectl is a Go program that uses the [client-go](https://github.com/kubernetes/client-go) library.

+The take-away message here is that, regarding cluster control, the crucial point is the HTTP REST API provided by the API server.
+Everything happens through this API.
+Kubectl is one of the means to access this API, but there are others, for example issuing raw HTTP requests (e.g. with `curl`) or using a Kubernetes client library.
+In the end, all these means are equivalent, that is, they all allow you to do the same things.

+Now that you have a good idea of what kubectl is, let's look at a series of tips and tricks to make your usage of kubectl more efficient.

 ## Shell Completion

-One of the most obvious, but often overlooked, tricks to make your `kubectl` usage more efficient is shell completion.
-This is a feature that `kubectl` provides for the **Bash** and **zsh** shells (see [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion)).
-It allows you to auto-complete `kubectl` sub-commands, options, and arguments, including hard-to-type things like pod or node names.
+One of the most obvious, but often overlooked, tricks to make your kubectl usage more efficient is shell completion.
+This is a feature that kubectl provides for the **Bash** and **zsh** shells (see [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion)).
+It allows you to auto-complete kubectl sub-commands, options, and arguments, including hard-to-type things like pod or node names.
 This can save you really a lot of typing or copy-pasting!

 Here is a small demonstration of shell completion in action: